catalyst/moodle-cohort_header/README.md

 # Cohort based additional html settings #

-This plugin was developed thanks to funding from Xi'an Jiaotong-Liverpool University (https://www.xjtlu.edu.cn)
+This plugin was developed thanks to funding from Xi’an Jiaotong-Liverpool University (https://www.xjtlu.edu.cn)

 This plugin allows the site administrator to add html to the header or footer of a site based on the users site-level cohorts similar to the core additionalhtml settings.

-## Compatibility ##

-As of version 0.4.3, this plugin is compatible with:
-- From Moodle 3.10 to 4.3 (using legacy callbacks)
-- Moodle 4.4 (using the new hook system)

-The plugin will automatically use the appropriate system based on the Moodle version it's installed on.

 ## Installing via uploaded ZIP file ##